syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/User-Interaction.md

 Map shape is zoomed to the whole map area on the shape selected.
 Animation can be applied for that zooming with the `EnableAnimation` property as true.

-You can enable this feature by setting `EnableZoomOnSelection` property value as ‘_True_’.
+You can enable this feature by setting `EnableZoomOnSelection` property value as ‘_true_’.

 When `EnableZoomOnSelection` property is set to true, then zooming of the Map control is muted on double click.